 Sylvia Plath was born in Boston as the daughter of middle class German immigrant parents.
 She published her first poem when she was eight.
-Sensitive, intelligent, compelled toward perfection in everything she attempted, she was, on the surface, a model daughter, popular in school, earning straight As, winning the best prizes.
-By the time she entered Smith College on a scholarship in 1950 she already had an impressive list of publications, and while at Smith she wrote over four hundred poems.
+Sensitive, studios, bright, compelled toward perfection in everything she attempted, she was, on the surface, a model daughter, popular in school, earning straight As, winning the best awards.
+By the time the prodigious scribe entered Smith College on a scholarship in 1950 she already had an impressive list of publications, and while at Smith she wrote over four hundred poems.

 In 1956 she married the English poet Ted Hughes, and in 1960, when she was 28, her first book, The Colossus, was published in England.
 The poems in this book - formally precise, well wrought - show clearly the dedication with which Sylvia had served her apprenticeship; yet they give only glimpses of what was to come in the poems she would begin writing early in 1961.
 She and Ted Hughes settled for a while in an English country village in Devon, but less than two years after the birth of their first child the marriage broke apart.